plemeri/transparent-background/README.md

 Note: If you have any problem with [`pyvirtualcam`](https://pypi.org/project/pyvirtualcam/), please visit their github repository or pypi homepage.
 Due to the backend workflow for Windows and macOS, we only support Linux for webcam input.
 ### Dependencies (webcam input)

+We basically follow the virtual camera settings from [`pyvirtualcam`](https://pypi.org/project/pyvirtualcam/).
+If you do not choose to install virtual camera, it will visualize real-time output with `cv2.imshow`.

+#### A. Linux (v4l2loopback)

 ```bash
 # Install v4l2loopback for webcam relay
 $ git clone https://github.com/umlaeute/v4l2loopback.git && cd v4l2loopback